Interview with Sarah Dokowicz aka” Sarah D…

 The beach.
 I was born and raised near some of the best beaches and it’s a place where I can always go to clear my mind.

-Besides my voice I love guitar.
+Besides my voice I love the guitar.
 I’m learning it so soon I’ll be able to accompany myself while singing.

 More Interviews… More Independents